 Podcasts for you

-We’re excited to be able to share three podcasts from our recent WA Writing and Publishing Sector Forum.
+We’re excited to be able to share three podcasts from the 2018 WA Writing and Publishing Sector Forum.
 These sessions were all hugely popular with our live audiences and are rich with information for writers and other sector practitioners.

 Measuring Social Impact with June Moorhouse, Nin Kirkham and Kate Noske.